anubhavjha08/anubhavjha08/README.md

 - 👋 Hi, I’m Anubhav
 - 👀 I’m interested in Development of Web Applications, Machine learning, Finance
-- 🌱 I’m currently learning Machine learning & NextJS
+- 🌱 I’m currently learning Machine learning & Next JS
 - 💞️ I’m looking to collaborate on Website based projects
 - 📫 Reach me out here anubhavjha0812@gmail.com
 - ⚡ Fun fact: ...
 The moon is actually moving away from Earth at a rate of about 3.8 centimeters (1.5 inches) per year.